 Sawyer Brown is not a guy, but rather a band (file them under "S"!) hailing from Apopka, Florida...
 Although they are known as an '80s band, the group had actually been working together for several years when they were the backing band for singer Don King, a Nashville back-bencher who had a few hits int he late '70s.
-In the early '80s King quit going out on the road and decided to concentrate on the business side of the music, but the band stayed together and took a few years to scupt their own, upbeat, good-timing pop-country sound.
+In the early '80s King quit going out on the road and decided to concentrate on the business side of the music, but the band stayed together and took a few years to sculpt their own, upbeat, good-timing pop-country sound.
 Here's a quick look at their work...

-Sawyer Brown "Greatest Hits" (Capitol/Curb, 1990)
+Sawyer Brown "Greatest Hits" (Capitol/Curb Records, 1990)

 (Produced by Mark A. Miller & Randy Scruggs)

 A slim, ten-song collection which ably sums up their '80s hitmaking years.
-These good natured, bar bandish honkytonk rockers had production and songwriting assist by Randy Scruggs (Earl's boy) and pegged more than a few songs in the Top 40.
+These good natured, bar band-ish honkytonk rockers had production and songwriting assist by Randy Scruggs (Earl's boy) and pegged more than a few songs in the Top 40.
 They pay tribute to their elders with rootsy covers like "The Race Is On" and do their best to make the line-dancing young'un crowd happy as well.
 Their line-dancing anthem, "Step That Step" is pretty catchy, but it is certainly the most memorable of their songs.
 This isn't earth-shakingly amazing, but other than the slow songs, it ain't bad.

-Sawyer Brown "Greatest Hits: 1990-1995" (Curb, 1995)
+Sawyer Brown "Greatest Hits: 1990-1995" (Curb Records, 1995)

 (Produced by Mark Miller, Mac McAnally & Randy Scruggs)